adminprivileges/skillbridgreNotes/README.md

 Traffic must movr in a uniform manner to ensure that it is properly handled over the internet which necessitates standards for routable traffic.
 Traffic at the lower layers by nature is unencrypted to facilitate transportation from one endpoint to another and because of so we can take a look at what these headers look like and what role they play in ensuring data is transported over the internet.
 Since each layer plays a distinct part, we'll split this up by layer.

 #### Physical
-Hopefully you never haveto deal with anythinh this low on the totem pole, but layer 1 and 2 co-inside with one another and this field is often overlooked because its to small and nice, but at later 1 there are two important things in a frme.
+Hopefully you never have to deal with anythinh this low on the totem pole, but layer 1 and 2 co-inside with one another and this field is often overlooked because its to small and nice, but at later 1 there are two important things in a frme.
   - **Preamble** - The preamble is a 7 octes (56 bits) pattern of 1s and 0s that allows networked devices to syncronoze their recivever clocks allowing bit-level syncronization.
   - **Start Frame Delimiter** - An 8 bit value that marks the end of the preamble and th begninning of the layer 2 frame.
 Since Physical layer Tranciever circuityu is required to connect the MAC to a physical medium (your NIC) a bus from the media independent interface family is required to define the structure of your function preamble.
 Different chips use different busses (F/E uses MII, but GbE uses GMII).